csmit195/gptdarr/README.md

   ```
   node app.js
   ```
+- You can use PM2 or Linux Services to create an auto startup for the script.
 - Follow the prompts to manage your Sonarr and Radarr libraries with the help of ChatGPT.

 ## Note